-115 Understanding Poetry
+ENGL 115 Understanding Poetry

-This course will enrich students' understanding of the craft of poetry-its design, its specialized techniques for creating and communicating meaning, and the specialized methodology necessary to constructing interpretations of it.
+A course designed to enrich students' understanding of the craft of poetry-its design, its specialized techniques for creating and communicating meaning, and the specialized methodology necessary to constructing interpretations of it.
 This is not a course in writing poetry, but in the analysis of it.
 Students will read a wide variety of poems written in English from British, American, and other English-speaking traditions.
 Credits: 4(4-0)